 n., The minimum conditions necessary to enable the preserver to attest to the authenticity of copies of a creator's digital records in the custody of the preserver.
-See also: authenticity requirement; benchmark authenticity requirements.
+[Archives]

 basic copy

 n., A duplicate of a document saved in the file format in which it was originally created or in which it was last used and saved, thus making it more immediately accessible and human-readable in the creator's usual desktop environment.